Around the Road in 8 Days – Iceland Ring Road Itinerary

 Alright, you’ve booked your accommodation and rental car (even if those are both the same thing!), packed a variety of clothing with plenty of layers, and, of course, your camera, because it’s Iceland!
 Now it’s time to get off your flight and hop on the Iceland Ring Road to explore everything this gorgeous country has to offer!

-Day 1: Arrival And A Spa Day
+Day 1: Arrival In Reykjavik And The Blue Lagoon

 Hop off your plane at the Keflavik Airport, grab your rental car, and hit the road!
-If you’re planning on visiting the Blue Lagoon as so many tourist guides insist upon, then this is the perfect time to do it as it’s located right by the airport and out of the way of everything else you’ll be doing!
+If you’re planning on visiting the Blue Lagoon as so many tourist guides insist upon, then this is the perfect time to do it as it’s located right by the airport and completely out of the way of absolutely everything else you’ll be doing!

 I headed to the Blue Lagoon just to check it out, and you can actually visit it without paying the entrance fee if you’re ok with not taking a dip in the water.
 Simply walk past the entry line and grab a coffee at the cafe while sitting on the outside terrace, taking in the sights.
-You can also have an excellent (but expensive!) dinner at their restaurant, LAVA, without paying the entrance fee to the lagooon.
+You can also have an excellent (but expensive!) dinner at their restaurant, LAVA, without paying the entrance fee to the lagoon.

 Accommodation: Aros B&B